-Copy and paste not working on Mac
+Copy & paste is not working on Mac?
+Try these quick fixes

 What to do if copy & paste is not working on your Mac

 Copying and pasting is an easy and fast way to move text, images, and other objects from one document or app to another.
 Anyone who’s ever typed huge chunks of text will agree that the copy and paste functions are the best things ever invented.
 It’s also quite handy when typing complex combinations like PIN codes, serial numbers, passwords, etc. Copy and paste is a such frequently used function that if suddenly it stops working, you may feel really frustrated.

 But no need to worry.
 There are a few simple ways to fix the problem and put your Mac back in working order.
 Let’s see.

 Copy Paste not working?
 Three ways to fix the issue